Bachelor of Fine Arts - Fashion + Sustainability

 Critical and Contextual Studies

-A fully integrated programme of critical and contextual studies supports all studio specialisms.
-Visual Theory initiates students into the language of critical discourse and critique.
-Students learn to analyse, critique, discuss, write and conduct research related to the practice of art and design.
-Cultural Studies and Modern Art and Design History assist students in positioning their art and design practice within a broader cultural and historical context.
+A fully integrated programme of Critical and Contextual Studies supports all studio specialisms.
+5111a & 5111b Visual Theory Part 1 & Part 2 initiates students into the language of critical discourse and critique.
+Students learn to analyse, critique, discuss, write, and conduct research related to the practice of art and design.
+The Visual Theory courses also assist students in positioning their art and design practice within a broader cultural and historical context.

-Additional to the specialist major-specific courses, students have an opportunity to select from a range of elective courses.
-Elective courses enable the year one student to test out other specialist areas, before firming up their decision to specialise in a subject area.
-Elective courses are available throughout the year and may include the following:
+Additional to the specialist courses, students have an opportunity to select from a range of elective courses.
+Elective courses enable the Year One student to test out other specialist areas, before firming up their decision to specialise in a pathway.
+Elective courses may include the following:

 Critical and Contextual Studies in Years Two and Three